 - Acquire a certification from a board or an institute.
 This qualification will reflect your level of expertise in the field and will open doors to amazing culinary jobs.

-Kim Lee is an education and career reporter in college and has been working as a freelance writer for Education Consultant Company and also wrote some articles about Wireless Security Systems.
+Kim Lee is an education and career reporter in college and has been working as a freelance writer for an Education Consultant Company.